adugasamuel/Covid19-Exploratory-Data-Analysis-With-SQL/README.md

 The **COVID-19 pandemic** transformed global health and economic landscapes.
 Accurate data analytics became essential for understanding transmission trends, mortality rates, and the effect of vaccination programs.

-This project leverages SQL to transform the raw dataset into an **insight-rich analytical summary**, forming the foundation for visualization dashboards or further predictive modeling.
+In this project, I leverages SQL to transform the raw dataset into an **insight-rich analytical summary**, forming the foundation for visualization dashboards or further predictive modeling.

 ---